Meet the Governors

 Ms Oky Lee

-I have worked in the fashion industry as a buyer then moved on to set up a family business, a greetings cards publishing company.
+I have worked in the fashion industry as a buyer then moved on to set up a family business.
 I am competent in the business aspect side of an organisation as I have a vast experience in this field.
 I had a career change in my early 30s (Charity Sector), and I was able to take part in a project that involved overseeing nine English government regions’ work and managing £1 million budget.
 This gave me an opportunity to have a good insight of the issues across the country and also enabled me to build my strength in community work.
 I am currently working for Harrow Foodbank.
 I believe a good educational environment and a holistic approach to young people, both at home and school, are vital to our children.
 I am glad to be part of a wonderful team (Governing Body) and to be able to serve Hatch End High School.

 Mr Ketan Varia